tramitit/guides/en/portugal/request_for_criminal_record_certificate.md

 ---
-title: "Request for Criminal Record Certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Portugal"]
+categories:
-meta_title: ""
+- Portugal
+date: '2024-06-07'
-description: "This guide provides step by step procedure on how to request a Criminal Record Certificate in Portugal."
+description: Learn how to get a Criminal Record Certificate in Portugal for employment, studies, or visa applications.
+Detailed process and required documents included.
 draft: false
+meta_title: 'Criminal Record Certificate in Portugal: How to Obtain'
+title: 'Criminal Record Certificate in Portugal: How to Obtain'
-translationKey: "portugal-request_for_criminal_record_certificate"
+translationKey: portugal-request_for_criminal_record_certificate
 ---

 ## Description
 ### What is it?